 - CLP understands the importance of listening to our customers, who can be from all walks of life, because their opinions can help us to continuously improve our services.
 In 1992, CLP formed a CLP Customer Consultative Group (CCG) with the support from the Consumer Council by inviting members from a wide spectrum of customers.
 CLP is the first-ever public utility company in Hong Kong to form a CCG.
-With the extension of the customer base and service variety, the number of CCG members has increased from five to 15. - CCG's main purpose is to further enhance the relationship between CLP and its customers, improve services to customers, to ensure that the ever increasing demand of customers is addressed, and the customer complaints are handled properly. - Following the success of CCG, CLP Local Customer Advisory Committees (LCACs) were formed in 1994 to strengthen customer communication.
-Members consist of representatives from different customer segments, such as management professionals, resident associations, business owners of SMEs, community leaders and members of rural committees.
-Currently, there are 14 LCACs in CLP's supply area. - Each LCAC meets periodically to offer advice on quality and efficient customer service.
-They also collaborate with CLP in many community services.
-Over the years, this well established communication channel between CLP and local communities has constructively helped reflect timely feedback from customers.
+With the extension of the customer base and service variety, the number of CCG members has increased from 5 to 15. - CCG's main purpose is to further enhance the relationship between CLP and its customers, improve services to customers, address the ever increasing demand of customers, and ensure that customer complaints are handled properly. - Following the success of CCG, CLP Local Customer Advisory Committees (LCACs) were formed in 1994 to strengthen our connection with the community.
+Members of the LCACs consist of representatives from different customer segments, including management professionals, resident associations, business owners of Small and Medium Enterprises (SMEs), community leaders and members of rural committees.
+Currently, there are 14 LCACs in CLP's supply area. - Each LCAC meets periodically to offer advice on CLP's customer service, and collaborate with CLP in many community services.
+Over the years, this well-established communication channel between CLP and local communities has timely reflected the expectations from customers.